uecker/noplate/README.md

 Interoperability works by providing access to the underlying elements.
-For example, vec_access provides access to an lvalue for the underlying element of a vector and vec_array provides access to an array representing the complete vector.
+For example, vec_access provides access to an lvalue for the underlying element of a vector and vec2array provides access to an array representing the complete vector.
 This array is a VLA, so accesses are also checked when using UBSan.
 A string type is defined as vector of char with